dunsinadesina/printf/README.md

-This is the README for printf project
+This is the README for printf project done by  me and my partner Jesudunsin and Favour.